VHHC History

 Since then it has been variously rented for a number of uses including a Tea Shop and a Hardware Store (The Potters Wheel) which eventually closed in 1992.
 The owners, Robert Thorne Ltd. then donated the Potters Wheel building to the town.
 Eventually after fundraising and much work it opened in 2003 as the Verwood Heathlands Heritage Centre.

-Send mail to with any questions or comments about this web site.
+with questions or comments about this site.